How do you choose the best hot tub for back pain?

 In general, cold therapy should be used after your soak in the hot tub.
-This way, your lower back will relax and get plenty of circulation before being numbed by a cold treatment.
+This way, your lower back will relax in the hot water and get plenty of circulation before being numbed by a cold therapy treatment.

-With these tips in mind, you’ll be able to curb your lower back pain and speed up the healing process from the comfort of your hot tub.
+With these tips in mind, you’ll be able to care for and curb your lower back pain and speed up the healing process from the comfort of your own hot tub.

 Ready to shop for a spa that offers the hot water therapy you’re looking for?
 Check this out!